deepmodeling/tbplas/doc/source/index.rst

 As indicated by its name, TBPLaS is a package for building and solving tight-binding models, with emphasis on handling large systems.
-Thanks to the utilization of tight-binding propagation method (TBPM), sparse matrices, C/FORTRAN extensions, and hybrid OpenMP+MPI parallelization, TBPLaS is capable of solving models with millions of orbitals on computers with moderate hardware.
+Thanks to the utilization of tight-binding propagation method (TBPM), sparse matrices, C/FORTRAN extensions, and hybrid OpenMP+MPI parallelization, TBPLaS is capable of solving models with billions of orbitals on computers with moderate hardware.

 See :ref:`features` for a summary of the features, or have look at the :ref:`gallery` for demonstrations.
 If you are interested, try installing TBPLaS with the instructions at :doc:`install` and start learning